Terminal ANS costs and charges

 The threshold for the application of performance and charging schemes in RP3 is set to 80 000 IFR air transport movements per year.
 States nevertheless had an option to include also smaller size airports.

-In Europe, 28 TCZs (some 159 airports) are subject to performance and charging schemes in RP3 (generally one per State; two for France, Italy, Poland and United Kingdom).
+In Europe, in 2023, 26 TCZs (some 145 airports) are subject to performance and charging schemes in RP3 (generally one per State; two for France, Italy and Poland).
 Six SES States (Bulgaria, Croatia, Cyprus, Lithuania, Slovak Republic and Slovenia) have decided not to apply performance and charging schemes to their TANS since, within their territory, there are no airports with 80 000 IFR air transport movements or more per year.
-The number of airports per TCZ ranges from one in several SES States to some 58 airports in French TCZ.
+The number of airports per TCZ ranges from one in several SES States to some 56 airports in French TCZ 2.